 This one is a no-brainer.
 Describing what someone looks like can be hard to do, especially when you’re in a hurry.
 Showing a photo?
 Easy peasy.
 Plus, it’s always good to have some sort of identification on you at all times.

 Along with that, list each family member’s medical info beneath their photos and details so that you have everything in one place.

 On a separate sheet, prepare your emergency contacts in case of extreme situations.

 Keep your DCP in your bug out bag and make sure that it’s waterproof.
 Laminating it will work wonders, trust us.

 Make sure you test your bug out plan out…

 You want to be thorough, and you want your plan to be foolproof.
 Do a dry run to make sure everything goes off without a hitch.
 From stage 1 to stage 7, do it all.
 If you run into any problems, take note of it and readjust your plan accordingly.

-Smoothen out the kinks until you’ve got that plan down flawlessly.
+Smoothen out the kinks until you’ve got that bug out plan down flawlessly.
 It might take a while, but it will be worth it.